dannywillems/dannywillems.github.io/_posts/en-309-ocsigen-compile-eliom-projet-understand-compilation-process-deep.md

 [/cce]
 This service (<b class="helvetica">main_service</b>) returns an HTML5 page (because we use the module <b class="helvetica">Eliom_registration.Html5</b>) which has as a content <b class="helvetica">content</b>.
 The function <b class="helvetica">content</b> defines a <b class="helvetica">typed</b> HTML5 page: <b class="helvetica">head</b>, <b class="helvetica">body</b>, <b class="helvetica">title</b>, <b class="helvetica">pcdata</b> and <b class="helvetica">p</b> are functions defined in the module <b class="helvetica">Eliom_content.Html5.D</b>.

-You can find more information about services and eliom in the <a href="http://ocsigen.org/tuto/manual/">official Ocsigen tutorials</a>.
+You can find more information about services and Eliom in the <a href="http://ocsigen.org/tuto/manual/">official Ocsigen tutorials</a>.

 <h2 class="text-center">Extract the client and server types information</h2>

 Even if we don't have client side code in this example, as I said, Eliom allows you to write the client and service side codes of your web applications in only one file.
 More information available <a href="http://ocsigen.org/tuto/5.0/manual/intro">here</a>.

-The first step to compile an Eliom project is to extract client and service type information. <b class="helvetica">eliomc</b> has an option (<b class="helvetica">-infer</b>) to extract these information.
+The first step to compile an Eliom project is to extract client and server type information. <b class="helvetica">eliomc</b> has an option (<b class="helvetica">-infer</b>) to extract these information.
 <b class="helvetica">eliomc</b> copies all compiled file in a directory called <b class="helvetica">_server</b>.
 This directory can be changed by modifying the variable <b class="helvetica">ELIOM_SERVER_DIR</b>.
 It's the
 same thing for the client side code which are compiled in <b class="helvetica">_client</b> directory.
 This directory could be changed by modifying the variable <b class="helvetica">ELIOM_CLIENT_DIR</b>.